Gold Loan or Personal Loan

 3 months

-Above points mentioned will assist you in deciding which options to choose from, for your emergency financial demands.
+The above points will assist you in deciding which options to choose from for your emergency financial demands.

-As Gold loan is stringent and involves lot of risk factors, in terms of penalty and higher chances of not getting back on defaulting, it is suggested one should go for Personal loan.
+As a Gold loan is stringent and involves many risk factors, in terms of penalty and higher chances of not getting back defaulting, it is suggested that one should go for a Personal loan.